aymog/weather-web-app/README.md

 ## To Run Locally

-This project has been developed using React.js the node packages manager is needed to compile and run in locally
+This project has been developed using React.js.
+The node packages manager is needed to compile and run in locally.

 #### 1. Download the project files
 #### 2. Install all the node packages required by running 'npm install'